-- 3.2 Consider the provision of tax exemptions for revitalization, beautification and heritage tax exemptions that are consistent with the social, economic and environmental objectives of the community. - 3.3 Examine economic development, revitalization and heritage plans to determine where opportunities for tax exemptions may exist. - 3.4 Continue to promote the existing Revitalization Tax Exemption Bylaw
+- 3.3 Continue to consider the provision of tax exemptions for revitalization, beautification and heritage tax exemptions that are consistent with the social, economic and environmental objectives of the community. - 3.4 Examine economic development, revitalization and heritage plans to determine where opportunities for tax exemptions may exist. - 3.5 Continue to promote the existing Revitalization Tax Exemption Bylaw. - 3.6 Increase the commercial tax base including new development proposals where applicable.